How to Merge GPX Files: Free Tool + Python + GPSBabel Guide (2026)

 Can I merge GPX files from different GPS devices?

-Absolutely.
-GPX is a standardized format.
-Files from Garmin, Suunto, Coros, Apple Watch, and phones all follow the same XML schema.
-Our tool parses the standard elements correctly regardless of which device created the file.
+Yes.
+GPX is standardized, so files from Garmin, Suunto, Coros, Apple Watch, and phones follow the same core schema.
+The merge preserves standard GPX elements regardless of which device created the file.

 Will merging GPX files affect my distance calculations?

-No. Each trackpoint keeps its original coordinates and timestamps.
-Any app calculating distance from the merged file will get the same results as processing the individual files separately.
-The one exception: if you consolidate separate tracks into one, the "gap" between the end of one track and the start of the next gets included in total distance.
+No. Trackpoints keep their original coordinates and timestamps.
+The main exception is consolidation: if separate tracks are stitched into one, the “gap” between the end of one track and the start of the next can be counted as distance by some apps.

 Can I merge hundreds of GPX files at once?